lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 The complexity of the algorithm is quadratic to the number of attributes in the factorization tree, **O(N^2)** since we visit each attribute exactly once and for each attribute we call the *min_average()* function which has linear complexity, or more precisely its complexity depends on the longest root-to-leaf path (we visit each attribute's ancestor in the f-tree).

-For the sake of completion I provide below pseudocode for the *min_averages()* function.
+For the sake of completion the pseudocode for the *min_averages()* function is provided below.

 ```
 // @fTree: the factorization tree we currently estimate the size